 “We are not removing the channel at this time,” Roku said.

-Roku’s position is notable because it previously responded to social media backlash in January 2019, when it banned Infowars, another right wing content channel.
+Roku’s position is notable because it previously responded to social media backlash in January 2019 by banning Infowars, another right wing content channel.
 Roku also recently removed a channel themed around the QAnon conspiracy theory.

-As for Roku, according to Fast Company, the OTT company isn't just hosting the channel on its platform, it's actively promoting it.
+Roku, according to Fast Company, isn't just hosting the OANN channel on its platform, it's actively promoting OAN.

 San Diego, Calif.-based OANN fell under scrutiny Tuesday morning, after President Donald Trump tweeted that Buffalo-area protester Martin Gugino, the 75-year-old victim of an alleged on-camera police assault still in critical condition at a local hospital, might actually be a provocateur for Antifa, a group Trump has labeled as a terrorist organization.